 “We hope that their glimpse into the world of the ambulance service has been as rewarding an experience for them as it has been for us.”

-More than 20,000 military personnel have been tasked with supporting public services across the UK during the pandemic as part of a ‘COVID Support Force’.
+More than 20,000 military personnel were tasked with supporting public services across the UK during the pandemic as part of a ‘Covid Support Force’.

-Their support of the Welsh Ambulance Service, under what is known as Military Aid to the Civil Authorities (MACA), is now drawing to a close.
+Their support of the Welsh Ambulance Service, under what is known as Military Aid to the Civil Authorities (MACA), has now drawn to a close.

 Brigadier Andrew Dawes CBE said: “Over the last 12 months, we have all faced challenges beyond our imagination.

 “Our resilience has been pushed to a point none of us could have anticipated.